The Home Depot Inc. (HD) Stock Price and Analyst Predictions

 HD) stock’s latest price update

-The Home Depot Inc. (NYSE: HD)’s stock price has increased by 1.10 compared to its previous closing price of 292.19.
-However, the company has seen a 1.45% increase in its stock price over the last five trading sessions.
+The stock of The Home Depot Inc. (NYSE: HD) has increased by 0.53 when compared to last closing price of 300.04.
+Despite this, the company has experienced a 2.11% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/21/23 that Walmart, Home Depot Earnings Dented by More Spending on Basics

 HD’s Market Performance

-The Home Depot Inc. (HD) has experienced a 1.45% rise in stock performance for the past week, with a 3.02% rise in the past month, and a -10.81% drop in the past quarter.
-The volatility ratio for the week is 1.87%, and the volatility levels for the past 30 days are at 1.82% for HD.
-The simple moving average for the past 20 days is 2.35% for HD’s stock, with a -1.97% simple moving average for the past 200 days.
+HD’s stock has risen by 2.11% in the past week, with a monthly rise of 6.24% and a quarterly drop of -4.39%.
+The volatility ratio for the week is 1.27% while the volatility levels for the last 30 days are 1.64% for The Home Depot Inc. The simple moving average for the past 20 days is 3.51% for HD’s stock, with a -0.06% simple moving average for the past 200 days.

 Analysts’ Opinion of HD